conda-forge/conda-forge.github.io/src/user/introduction.rst

  - Locating packages was difficult due to them being scattered over many channels.
  - Combining packages across channels was not always possible due to binary incompatibilities.
  - Packages were only available for architectures the developer was interested in or had access to.
- - Channels were often abandoned, updating required locating new channels
+ - Channels were often abandoned, updating required locating new channels.

 conda-forge is a community effort that tackles these issues: